willviles/lux-oauth2/README.md

 export default ApplicationController;
 ```

-The authenticate action adds an `oauth2` object to the `request`, to be used in any action thereafter.
-For example:
+This adds an `oauth2` object to the request, containing an `isAuthenticated` boolean value and the `currentUser`.

 ```js
 console.log(request.oauth2);